azureuse7/public_code/11-Docker/13-Network Manipulationr/main.md

 # Network Manipulation Basics in Docker

-consider a scenario where you have a notes-api application powered by Express.js and a PostgreSQL database server running in two separate containers.
+- Consider a scenario where you have a notes-api application powered by Express.js and a PostgreSQL database server running in two separate containers.

-These two containers are completely isolated from each other and are oblivious to each other's existence.
+- These two containers are completely isolated from each other and are oblivious to each other's existence.
 So how do you connect the two? ‌

-You may think of two possible solutions to this problem.
+##### You may think of two possible solutions to this problem.
 They are as follows:

 - Accessing the database server using an exposed port.